 The following information provides discussion on the revised standard.

-- Bloodborne Pathogens - OSHA's Bloodborne Pathogens Standard [63 KB PDF*, 2 pages].
-OSHA Fact Sheet, (2011, January).
+- Bloodborne Pathogens - OSHA's Bloodborne Pathogens Standard.
+OSHA Fact Sheet, (January 2011).

 - Revision to OSHA's Bloodborne Pathogens Standard - Technical Background and Summary.
-OSHA, (2001, April).
+OSHA, (April 2011).
 Includes revised information regarding the identification, evaluation, and selection of effective engineering controls, including safer medical devices.